confluentinc/cp-docker-images/docs/quickstart.rst

 Quickstart
 ==========

-In this section, we provide a simple guide for running a Kafka cluster along with all of the other Confluent Platform components.
-By the end of this quickstart, you will have successfully installed and run a simple deployment including each component with Docker.
+This section provides basic guide for deploying a Kafka cluster along with all Confluent Platform components in your Docker environment.
+By the end of this quickstart, you will have a functional Confluent deployment against which you can run any number of applications.

-In order to keep things simple, this quickstart guide is limited to a single node Confluent Platform cluster.
-For more advanced tutorials, you can refer to the `tutorials section <tutorials.html>`_ of this documentation.

-It is also worth noting that we will be configuring Kafka and Zookeeper to store data locally in the Docker containers.
-However, you can also refer to our `documentation on Docker external volumes <operations/external-volumes.html>`_ for an example of how to add mounted volumes to the host machine to persist data in the event that the container stops running.
-This is important when running a system like Kafka on Docker, as it relies heavily on the filesystem for storing and caching messages.
+In order to keep things simple, we'll start with a single node Docker environment.
+Details on more complex target environments are available later in this documentation (`More Tutorials <tutorials/tutorials.html>`_).
+We will also be configuring Kafka and Zookeeper to store data locally in their Docker containers.
+You should refer to our documentation on `Docker external volumes <operations/external-volumes.html>`_ for examples of how to add mounted volumes to your host machines.
+Mounted volumes provide a persistent storage layer for deployed containers, which allows images such as cp-kafka and cp-zookeeper to be stopped and restarted without losing their stateful data.

 Installing & Running Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~